jwalton/kube-auth-proxy/README.md

   would find the secret "mysecret" in the same namespace as the service, extract value "token", and inject this as a bearer token in an "Authorization" header for all requests forwarded to the service.
+You can also specify a `secretRegex` in place of `secretName`, in which case the first secret found which matches the regex will be used.
+This is handy for tokens created by a ServiceAccount.

 - `kube-auth-proxy/basicAuthUsername` - A username to send in basic auth credentials to the target.
 If `kube-auth-proxy/basicAuthPasswordSecret` or